Skip to main content

 What I Actually Recommend

-Here's my honest take after months of testing: Pineify is the clear winner for most people.
+Here's the honest breakdown after months of testing: Pineify is the clear winner for most traders.

-It strikes the right balance between ease of use and powerful functionality.
-The visual editor gets you started quickly, while the AI chat handles more complex requests.
-Most importantly, the code it generates actually works - I can't tell you how many hours I've saved not having to debug AI-generated Pine Script.
+It hits the right balance between ease of use and functionality.
+The visual editor gets you started fast, and the AI chat handles complex requests when you need it.
+What matters most to me — the code it generates actually works.
+I can't count how many hours I've saved not debugging AI output.

-The pricing is fair too.
-You can start free to test it out, and the paid plans are reasonable considering the time you'll save.
-If you end up liking Pine Script development, you might also want to explore Pine Script v6 strategy examples to see what's possible with the latest version.
+Pricing is fair too.
+You can start free, and the paid plans pay for themselves in time saved.
+If you're getting into Pine Script, you might also want to look at Pine Script v6 strategy examples to see what the latest version can do.

-• Complete beginners: Start with Pineify's visual editor
+• Complete beginners: Pineify's visual editor is the best starting point

-• ChatGPT enthusiasts: Pine Script Wizard might feel familiar
+• ChatGPT regulars: Pine Script Wizard will feel familiar, just watch the code quality

-• Experienced programmers: Pine Creator offers powerful optimization tools
+• Experienced programmers: Pine Creator shines for optimization work

-• Template-only needs: Get Pine Script works for simple strategies
+• Template-only needs: Get Pine Script works, but you'll outgrow it fast

 Getting Started Tips

-1. Be specific in your requests - Instead of "create a moving average strategy," try "create a strategy that buys when price crosses above the 20-period SMA and sells when it crosses below"
+1. Be specific — Instead of "create a moving average strategy," try "buy when price crosses above the 20-period SMA and sell when it crosses below"

-4. Learn the basics - Understanding Pine Script fundamentals helps you work better with AI tools
+4. Learn the fundamentals — You don't need to be a programmer, but knowing Pine Script basics makes you work better with AI tools

-5. Combine tools - I sometimes use Pineify for initial creation and Pine Creator for optimization
+5. Mix and match — I use Pineify for initial creation and Pine Creator for optimization.
+They complement each other well.

-For those interested in diving deeper into Pine Script fundamentals, our Pine Script tutorial for beginners provides a solid foundation.
+For those diving into Pine Script, our Pine Script tutorial for beginners covers the fundamentals.

 👉 Try Pineify for free here